solrac901/sig-security/assessments/guide/outline.md

 * Case Studies.
 Provide context for reviewers by detailing 2-3 scenarios of real-world use cases.
 * Related Projects / Vendors.
-Reflect on times prospective users have asked about the diffeerences between your project and projectX.
+Reflect on times prospective users have asked about the differences between your project and projectX.
 Reviewers will have the same questions.